 The Collingswood Youth Theatre, founded by Mrs. Barbara Lefkoe and sponsored by the Borough of Collingswood, began in the spring of 1995.
 The first show, “Unhappily Ever After”, had a cast of 40 students from third through sixth grades who performed during the last weekend in April in the CollingswoodMiddle School auditorium.

 In the summer of 1995, the Collingswood Board of Education added the summer theatre workshop to its list of enrichment programs.
 Twenty-two students from grades 3 through 8 were involved in that first summer show, performed during the last week of July.

 Each production involves many dedicated and talented adult and youth volunteers.
-With committees dedicated to sets, props, costumes, make-up, ticket sales, program production, concessions, and the cast party, every show becomes something special.
-There is a need for talents of many kinds, and frequently many members of the family become involved in the theater process.
+With committees dedicated to props, costumes, make-up, ticket sales, concessions, the cast party, and more, every show becomes something special.
+There is a need for talents of many kinds, and many members of our casts’ families become involved in the theater process.

-Adults as well as children of all ages are invited to see the young performers of the Youth and Summer Theatres create theater magic.
-So save our dates, the last weekend in April and the Tuesday, Wednesday and Thursday evenings of the last full week in July, to support the efforts of our wonderful cast members and see a great show.
+Children of all ages are invited to see the young performers of the Youth and Summer Theatres create theater magic.
+So save our dates, the last weekend in April and the Tuesday, Wednesday and Thursday evenings of the last full week in July, to support the efforts of our wonderful cast members and see a great show!

 If you are interested in participating in the youth theatre productions, please contact Mrs. Barbara Lefkoe at firstname.lastname@example.org.
 For more information about Youth Theatre productions, registration, etc., check out our website